 An existing load was determined for each hydrologic category for the TMDL calculations.
 The 90th percentile of measured bacteria concentrations within each of the hydrologic categories was multiplied by the flow at each category midpoint (i.e., flow at the 25% duration interval for moist conditions, 50% interval for mid-range, and 75% for dry conditions).
-Existing loads were then plotted on the load-duration curve (Figure 13).
+Existing loads were then plotted on the load-duration curve (pink line in Figures 13 and 14).
 These values were compared to the target load (which includes an explicit 5% MOS) at each hydrologic category midpoint to determine the percent load reduction necessary to achieve compliance with the WQS.
 The TMDL assumes that if the highest percent reduction is achieved then the WQS will be attained under all flow conditions.